basiliskjs/basilisk/docs/source/collections.rst

     Iterate over the elements of the map in an undefined order.
 The function will be called with the value and key for each item in turn.
 Optionally, you can specify a context which will appear as ``this`` to the function.

+.. method:: HashMap.items() -> Vector

+    Returns a Vector containing the items in the StringMap, in an undefined order.

+.. method:: HashMap.keys() -> Vector

+    Returns a Vector containing the keys in the StringMap, in an undefined order.

 .. function:: hashCode(key:any) -> uint